 Much of the research on reading and comprehension relevant to the Australian and New Zealand context comes from the grey literature that has been commissioned by government agencies (e.g. Rout & Hannan, 2016; Siggins Miller, 2017) or by NGOs (e.g. Quantum Market Research, 2019; Rout & Hannan, 2016).
 This literature varies in its quality and typically provides limited methodological detail.
-Generally, this literature is not peer reviewed, and often lacks the detail to undertake normal quality assessments (see Appendix 1).
+Generally, this literature is not peer reviewed, and may be subject to various real or perceived conflicts of interest.
 Despite this these studies report on participants' comprehension of warning labels from Australian and New Zealand samples and often use warning labels that currently exist in the Australian and New Zealand markets.
 This makes this set of literature particularly relevant to the discussion on reading and comprehension.

-In a 2016 on-line cross-sectional survey of adult New Zealanders commissioned by New Zealand's Heath Promotion Agency (HPA), participants were asked about three warning labels: 1) the standard pictogram; 2) the voluntary warning statement; and 3) an alternative warning statement of 'Don't drink pregnant' (Rout & Hannan, 2016).
+In the high quality 2016 on-line cross-sectional survey of adult New Zealanders commissioned by New Zealand's Heath Promotion Agency (HPA), participants were asked about three warning labels: 1) the standard pictogram; 2) the voluntary warning statement; and 3) an alternative warning statement of 'Don't drink pregnant' (Rout & Hannan, 2016).